mlflow/mlflow/docs/source/R-api.rst

 Get Experiment by Name
 ======================

-Gets metadata for an experiment by name.
+Get meta data for experiment by name.

 .. code:: r